Ghost is an open-source Content Management System for publishers and bloggers, making it easy to write and publish online content.

 Making a request to the Ghost REST API requires the following information:

-• Ghost version: It is the version of Ghost your blog runs on.
-We wrote a complete guide on how to find your blog Ghost version.
+- Ghost version: It is the version of Ghost your blog runs on.
+We wrote a comprehensive guide to finding your blog's Ghost version.

-• Content API key: We generated and copied it in the clipboard.
+- Content API key: We generated and copied it to the clipboard.

 The URL shape of the request to the content API is the following:

-The code below shows how to send a request with cURL to receive all posts published.
+The code below shows how to send a request with cURL to retrieve all published posts.

 Replace the request parameters with your blog's information, run it in the terminal, and see the result.